Graduate Program Overview

 RESEARCH LITERACY REQUIREMENT

 Students who do not complete a thesis are required to submit a formal research literacy paper which will be overseen by the major teacher and approved by the student's committee.
-Once approved, the paper will be officially submitted to the College of Graduate Studies as documentation regarding the completion of the research literacy requirement.
 For detailed information on this paper, please click on the following link:

 Students in all concentrations must also pass an oral examination which will be given by his/her graduate committee.